 Following the injury to your spine the brace helps limit movement and provides stability while your injury heals.
-Your brace may also come with an extra piece that fits against your chest.
-The Orthotist will assess if this is needed and if so, explain the reason for this.

-Continue wearing the brace as instructed until this is reviewed and the plan adjusted by your medical team
+Continue wearing the brace as instructed until this is reviewed, and the plan adjusted by your medical team.

 You need to put the brace on lying flat: